nbroberg/obs-documentation/sharing.md

 1. After uploading your broadcast to YouTube:
    - Navigate to YouTube Studio
    - Find your uploaded video
-   - Click the "Share" button below the video
+   - Click the `Share` button below the video
-   - Select "Email" or copy the video link
+   - Select `Email` or copy the video link

 2. In your email client:
    - Paste the YouTube video link